Jay Daulat can’t believe it’s been 18 years since he operated Surrey’s last drive-in movie theatre.

 “Right now the distributors are releasing more and more product, new movies,” he added.
 “Last summer we had great difficulty with getting new titles, but not this year.
 It’s good again.”

-Starting Thursday (June 24), the Twilight will be showing the latest “Fast and Furious” action flick (“F9: The Fast Saga”), along with “Nobody” and “Spirit Untamed.”
+Starting Thursday (June 24), the Twilight will show the latest “Fast and Furious” action flick (“F9: The Fast Saga”), along with “Nobody” and “Spirit Untamed.”
 For reserved tickets and other details, visit twilightdrivein.net.